kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## The Tibetan monk visits

 - My friend the Tibetan monk visits for a few days in September.
+- He has a British passport and lives in a Tibetan Bon monastery in Blou near Samur in France.
 - I have told him what's going on, as far as I understand it at the time, and he is saying daily prayers on my behalf for strong protection.
 - He knows I'm scared and upset.